Geriatrics and Extended Care

 Am I eligible for Adult Day Health Care?

-Since Adult Day Health Care is part of the VHA Standard Medical Benefits Package, all enrolled Veterans are eligible IF they meet the clinical need for the service and it is available.
+All enrolled Veterans are eligible for Adult Day Health Care IF they are eligible for community care and meet the clinical criteria for the service and it is available.

 A copay for Adult Day Health Care may be charged based on your VA service-connected disability status and financial information.
 Contact your VA social worker/case manager to complete the Application for Extended Care Benefits (VA Form 10-10EC) to learn the amount of your copay.